Academic Information and Policies

 • Location: Campus Center Main Floor

-• Office Hours: 7:30 a.m. - 3:30 p.m.
-Monday - Friday
+• Office Hours: 8 a.m. to 4:30 p.m.
+Monday through Friday

 Loaning of Equipment